Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: and Drawings with One Bend per Edge

+As in the proof of Theorem~\ref{thm:cycle}, we temporarily delete an edge of $\MC$ incident to~$v_1$ (see the thin dashed edge in Figure~\ref{fig:catercycle}) and obtain a path which we denote by $\MP=(V,E_\MP)$.
+For any vertex $v_i \in V$, let $\pi(v_i)$ be the position of $v_i$ in~\MP.
+The map~$\pi$ determines the $y$-order of the vertices in our drawing.
+For $i\in\{1,2,\ldots,n\}$, we draw vertex~$v_i$ at point~$p(v_i)=(2i-1,2\pi(v_i)-1)$.
+It remains to determine, for each edge $e=(v,v')$, where to place its bend.
+First, assume that $e \in E_\MP$ and that~$e$ is directed from its bottom endpoint, say $v$, to its top endpoint, say $v'$ (see the bold dashed edges in Figure~\ref{fig:catercycle}).
+Then, we place the bend at $p(v)+(\sgn(x(v')-x(v)),2)$.
+Second, assume that $e \in E_\MA$ and~$e$ is directed from its left endpoint, say $v$, to its right endpoint, say $v'$ (see the solid edges in Figure~\ref{fig:catercycle}).
+Then, we place the bend at $(x(v'),y(v)+\sgn(y(v')-y(v))$.

-The approach described above ensures that $\MP$ is drawn y-monotone, hence planar.
-The spine of $\MA$ is drawn x-monotone.
-The legs of a spine vertex of $\MA$ are drawn ``to the right'' of their parent spine vertex and ``to the left'' of the next vertex along the spine.
+The approach described above ensures that $\MP$ is drawn $y$-monotone, hence planar.
+The spine of $\MA$ is drawn $x$-monotone.
+The legs of a spine vertex of $\MA$ are drawn to the right of their parent spine vertex and to the left of the next vertex along the spine.
 Hence, $\MA$ is drawn planar as well.
-The non-rectilinear edge-segments of $\MA$ are of $y$-length one, while the non-rectilinear edge-segments of $\MP$ are of $x$-length one.
-Thus, they cannot be involved in crossings, which implies that all (potential) crossings form right angles.
+The slanted segments of $\MA$ have $y$-length~1, while the slanted segments of $\MP$ have $x$-length~1.
+Thus, they cannot be involved in crossings, which implies that all crossings form right angles.

-Now, it remains to describe how to draw the edge that we removed in order to transform cycle $\MC$ to path $\MP$.
-By construction, this edge connects vertex $v_1$ (which is drawn at the bottom-left corner of the bounding box containing the drawing) with the vertex drawn at the top side of the bounding box containing the drawing.
-As the top port of $v_1$ is unoccupied, if this edge bends at $(1,2n)$, then it is not involved in crossings; see Figure~\ref{fig:catercycle}.
-The total area required by the drawing is $(2n-1) \times 2n$. \end{pf}
+It remains to draw the edge~$e$ in $E_\MC \setminus E_\MP$.
+Recall that $e$ is incident to~$v_1$, which lies at the bottom-left corner of the bounding box containing our drawing.
+Let $v_j$ be the other endpoint of~$e$.
+Since $\pi(v_j)=n$, vertex~$v_j$ lies at the top of the bounding box.
+As the top port of~$v_1$ is not used, we can draw the first segment of~$e$ vertical, bending at~$(1,2n)$; see the thin dashed edge in Figure~\ref{fig:catercycle}.

+To complete the proof of this theorem, it remains to show that our algorithm supports the \sefe model.
+Suppose that there is an edge~$e=(v,v')$ that belongs to both~\MA and~\MC.
+Our algorithm places~$v$ and~$v'$ at consecutive $y$-coordinates.
+Thus, the drawing of~$e$ in~\MA consists of a slanted and a vertical segment of $y$-length~1 each.
+This drawing of~$e$ in~\MA is not crossed by any edge of~$E_\MC$, so~$e$ can be drawn in the same way for both graphs.